Ryanmcdermott1990/auth-server/README.md

 - Clone Project
 - change env.example to .env
-- change the db env variable to;, (the other db variables can be commented out)
+- change the db env variable to; (the other db variables can be commented out)

 DB_CONNECTION=sqlite